 New technological innovations generally require a substantial investment before they are commercially viable.
 We intend to continue to make substantial investments in developing new products and technologies, and it is possible that our development efforts will not be successful and that our new technologies will not result in meaningful revenues.
-In particular, we intend to continue to invest significant resources in developing integrated circuit products to support high-speed wireless Internet access and multimode, multiband, multinetwork operation, including CDMA2000 1X/1xEV-DO, WCDMA, FLO, OFDM/OFDMA, and multimedia applications which encompass development of graphical display, camera and video capabilities, as well as higher computational capability and lower power on-chip computers and signal processors.
-While our research and development relating to multimedia enhancements and to applications of OFDM, OFDMA and MIMO has resulted in more than 300 issued or pending patent applications, there can be no assurance that our patent portfolio in these areas would be as fundamental or as valuable as our CDMA portfolio.
-We will also continue our significant development efforts with respect to our BREW applications development platform, providing applications developers with an open standard platform for wireless devices on which to develop their products.
-An open standard platform means that BREW can be made to interface with many software applications, including those developed by others.
+In particular, we intend to continue to invest significant resources in developing integrated circuit products to support high-speed wireless Internet access and multimode, multiband, multinetwork operation and multimedia applications which encompass development of graphical display, camera and video capabilities, as well as higher computational capability and lower power on-chip computers and signal processors.
+While our research and development activities have resulted in inventions relating to applications of GPRS, EDGE, OFDM, OFDMA and MIMO and hundreds of issued or pending patent applications, there can be no assurance that our patent portfolio in these areas would be as valuable as our CDMA portfolio.
+We will also continue our significant development efforts with respect to our BREW applications development platform.
 We also continue to invest in the development of our MediaFLO media distribution system and FLO technology for delivery of low cost multimedia content to multiple subscribers.
 We cannot assure you that the revenues generated from these products will meet our expectations.